pearcej/cppds/_sources/Trees/SearchTreeImplementation.rst

 To implement the binary search tree, we will use the nodes and references approach similar to the one we used to implement the linked list, and the expression tree.
-However, because we must be able to create and work with a binary search tree that is empty, our implementation will use two classes.
+To effectively manage scenerios where the binary search tree might be empty, we use two separate classes.
 The first class we will call ``BinarySearchTree``, and the second class we will call ``TreeNode``.
 The ``BinarySearchTree`` class has a reference to the ``TreeNode`` that is the root of the binary search tree.
 In most cases the external methods defined in the outer